mmjn1/Management-System-for-Type-2-Diabetics/README.md

 Your Django development server will be running at http://127.0.0.1:8000/

-You can access the admin panel by adding - http://127.0.0.1:8000/admin in the search bar and then enter your email and password
+You can access the admin panel by adding - http://127.0.0.1:8000/admin in the search bar and then enter your email and password.

 ## Setting Up WebSocket Connections with Daphne